open-AIMS/bayesnec/paper/paper.md

 ![Frequency histograms of samples of the default priors used by `bnec` for fitting the `nec4param` model to the example `nec_data`.\label{fig:priorsplot}](sample_prior.png)

 We can also use the function `check_priors` (based on the `hypothesis` function of `brms`) to assess how the posterior probability density for each parameter differs from that of the prior.
-Here we show the prior and posterior probability densities for the parameters in the **nec4param** model, extracted from our example fit (see Fig. \@ref(fig:checkpriorsplot)).
+Here we show the prior and posterior probability densities for the parameters in the **nec4param** model, extracted from our example fit (see \autoref{fig:checkpriorsplot}).
 There is also a class `bayesmanecfit` method that can be used to sequentially view all plots in a `bnec` call with multiple models, or write to a pdf as in `check_chains`.

 ```r